acquadrod/MTG_DeckFind/README.md

 - powershell (even on Mac and Linux)
 - MTG dragon shield card scanner CSV inventory.
 Scan your cards and then export all your inventory.

+Before reading the CSV file, open it with a text editor and remove the first line (It should contain "sep=" and remove white spaces from the headers.

 ### checkInventory
 This powershell script check your MTG card inventory and calculates the percetage of matching with decks saved in a folder.